CircuitVerse/CircuitVerse/SETUP.md

 Please go through the [Contribution Guidelines](CONTRIBUTING.md) before going forward with any development.
 This helps us keep the process streamlined and results in better PRs.

-If you have any setup problems, please ensure you have read through all the instructions have all the required software installed before creating an issue.
+### If you have any setup problems, please ensure that you have :

----

-## Note
-If you are facing any issues with the setup, first checkout the [troubleshooting guide](https://github.com/CircuitVerse/CircuitVerse/tree/master/installation_docs/troubleshooting_guide.md) and if you are still facing issues, feel free to ask in the [slack](https://github.com/CircuitVerse/CircuitVerse/blob/master/README.md#community) channel.
+1. Read through all the instructions carefully.

+2. Ensure that you have installed all the required softwares.

+3. You should first checkout the [troubleshooting guide](https://github.com/CircuitVerse/CircuitVerse/tree/master/installation_docs/troubleshooting_guide.md).

+3. If you still couldn't find a fix you could post the issue on the community [slack](https://github.com/CircuitVerse/CircuitVerse/blob/master/README.md#community) channel.

+If the issue still persists then you can create an issue under the github issue tracker.

 ## Installation
 There are several ways to run your own instance of CircuitVerse: